sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 Adversaries employ prompt injection to get the LLM application to do or say something it should not.
 Although trying to prevent or detect the attempted inject should be considered necessary, the complexity and nuance of LLM applications make obvious that merely controlling the input should not be considered sufficient.
 Additionally, prompt injection primarily focuses on intentional abuse or misuse, yet inputs could still result in undesirable LLM application responses or behaviors.
 Much as validation and filtering of inputs proves vital, so too is properly handling and assessing outputs.
 Keep in mind that, like inputs, multiple layers and levels of output might exist in a complex LLM application, such as one that employs web search, function calling, tool use, or downstream LLMs.
 Output should not be construed to refer only to what would be presented to an end user.

 In multi-user environments or applications where prompts are composed from multiple sources, input segregation is critical.
 By tagging or isolating user-provided inputs from system- generated context, organizations can reduce the risk of indirect prompt injection.

+#### Adversarial Testing and Model Hardening

+Organizations should adopt a comprehensive adversarial robustness strategy in their secure AI development lifecycle that includes regular adversarial testing, red-teaming, and model hardening.
+This involves simulating attacks using malicious inputs to evaluate vulnerabilities, especially for critical or third-party models.

 #### Employ the Principle of Focused Functionality (and Agency)